 Pre Need Insurance

-Covers Specific Services: Unlike the other two life insurance policies that allow the beneficiary to use the funds on whatever they choose, this product is designed to pay specifically for your burial costs.
+Covers Specific Services: Unlike other life insurance policies that allow the beneficiary to use the funds on whatever they choose, this product is designed to pay specifically for your burial expenses.

 Funeral Home is Beneficiary: The life insurance company will pay the distribution directly to the funeral home.
 This will limit what the funds can be used for.